 The monument of the Stuarts in St. Peter’s Basilica – Rome

 Monument of the Stuarts erected to the three pretenders to English throne: James III, (died in Rome in 1766) and his sons Charles Edward and Henry IX cardinal and bishop of Frascati, better known under the name of Cardinal York.
 The monument is the work of the sculptor Canova.

 The Baptistery in St. Peter’s Basilica – Rome

 Baptistery.
 The upper part of the font made of gilded bronze was designed by Fontana in the year 1698.
 The lowest part made of red porphyry is supposed to have been the lid of the sarcophagus of the emperor Hadrian.

 Opposite: Peter Baptising Cornelius the Roman centurion.
-We proceed to the visit of few monuments left in the right isle.
+We proceed to the visit of a few monuments left in the right aisle.